The first few words of a conversation about culture come pretty easy:

 Our Touchline solutions kit that we're sharing in April has what we call 'search prompts' to make the identification of moments come quickly for teams.

-A quick cultural 'moments check in' at leadership meetings can, over time, build an ongoing awareness of and even literacy in what culture really is as it lived out in the organisation.
+A quick cultural 'moments check in' at leadership meetings can, over time, build an ongoing awareness of and even literacy in what culture really is as it lived out in an organisation.

 As we'll see in this blog series, once you've established a few moments, it becomes far easier for teams to identify actionable strategies for cultural change.